guru6910/Interview.md/Linux/Question.md

 3. Types of Kernel.

 There are mainly two types of kernels:
 **1. Monolithic Kernel:** In this type, the entire operating system runs in the kernel space.
-All the basic services, like device drivers, file system management, and system calls, are part of the kernel.
-It's fast but can be harder to maintain or debug.
+In monolithic kernel user and monolithic serices are kept in same address space.
 **2. Microkernel:** In a microkernel system, only the essential functions, like communication between hardware and software, run in the kernel space.
 Other services, like device drivers and file management, run in user space.
-It's easier to maintain and more secure, but might be a bit slower due to the extra communication between user space and kernel space.
+In microkernel user services and kernel services are kept in separate address space.

 4. which kernel we use in linux ?